johanley/julian-date/README.md

 - has a large number of unit tests
 - is not cryptic, and can be read and understood

 Implementations are provided in C99 and Java.

+The implementation is for dates in the Gregorian calendar only.
+Creating a version for the Julian calendar is straightforward.

 It's somewhat suprising that so many tools restrict the date:
 - the <a href='https://www.iausofa.org/'>SOFA 2023-10-11</a> library from the IAU (International Astronomical Union)